loulai/timeline-within-timeline/README.md

 * **Interest in Internet.org**: I grew up in a small town in Malaysia.
 I see and feel the effects of poor internet all around me.
 I want to join Facebook in their mission of providing connectivity to the world.

-* I'm fun to have a techquila with
+* I'm fun to have a techquila with.
 ![techquila](techquila.jpg)

 Thank you for considering me for such an exciting opportunity!